Ne-Yo's Baby Mama Sade Bagnerise Accuses Singer Of 'Body Slamming' Her, Bringing Drugs & Prostitutes Around Kids

 Ne-Yo has yet to respond to Sade’s claims.

-Last year, the former couple were involded a legal dispute over their sons, with Bagnerise filing for primary custody and immediate monthly child support.
-While the singer acknowledged that Sade’s eldest child was his, he wanted a DNA test to establish whether he is also the father of her youngest son–which eventually confirmed that both of the children are his.
+Last year, the former couple was involved in a legal dispute over their sons, with Bagnerise filing for primary custody and immediate monthly child support.
+While the singer acknowledged that Sade’s eldest child was his, he wanted a DNA test to establish whether he was also the father of her youngest son–which eventually confirmed that both of the children were his.

 According to The Shade Room, the pair reportedly settled on “joint legal custody” of the children.